Edward Petherbridge: Awards and honours

 Petherbridge is a winner of the Olivier and London Theatre Critics' Awards (for his role as Charlie Marsden in Strange Interlude), and has twice been nominated for a Tony Award (for Nicholas Nickleby and Strange Interlude).
 He has also been a recipient of the Sony Award for Best Actor in a Radio Drama.

 In 1989, Petherbridge was awarded an Honorary D.Litt. by the University of Bradford.

 Personal life

-Petherbridge is married to the actress Emily Richard, with whom he has appeared several times on stage.
-Petherbridge and Richard live in West Hampstead in North London.
-The couple have two children, Dora (b.
-1983) and Arthur (b.
-1986).
-He has a son, David (b.
-1965), by his first marriage to the New Zealand actress and director Louise Petherbridge (née Harris).
+Petherbridge married the actress Emily Richard who died in 2024.
+They appeared together several times on stage.
+Petherbridge and Richard lived in West Hampstead in North London.
+The couple had two children.
+He has a son by his first marriage to the New Zealand actress and director Louise Petherbridge (née Harris).

 In 2007, Petherbridge suffered two strokes while preparing to star in a production of King Lear.
 He later fictionalised the experience in the play My Perfect Mind, co-written with Paul Hunter.

-His book, Slim Chances and Unscheduled Appearances was published in March 2011 and launched with a sell-out Platform at the National Theatre.
-At the same time he held his first art exhibition at Burgh House in Hampstead.
-With his friend Kathleen Riley, he is writing a history of West Hampstead, NW6 and All That.
+His book, Slim Chances and Unscheduled Appearances was published in 2011.